Molecular Diagnostics and Experimental Therapeutics Faculty

 Trinka Adamson, D.V.M., is an Associate Research Professor in the division of comparative medicine at the Beckman Research Institute of City of Hope.

-Dr. Adesunloye is a medical oncologist at City of Hope® Atlanta, evaluating and treating patients with various types and stages of cancer.
+Dr. Adesunloye is Chief of Medical Oncology at City of Hope® Atlanta, evaluating and treating patients with various types and stages of cancer.

 Plastic surgeon Mouchammed Agko, M.D., understands that many cancer survivors want to continue their lives after treatment without physical reminders of the disease.
 His goal is to help them achieve that — in addition to providing additional aesthetic improvements, if it meets a patient’s needs.